Publish pfsense as a Vagrant Basebox

 More information on packaging an OS installation for vagrant can be found here .

-#1 Updated by Mikael Lepistö 9 months ago
+#1 Updated by Mikael Lepistö about 1 year ago

 I'm looking into implementing this one, because I need an easy way to launch pfsense instances for running automatic tests for our internal patches on top of latest pfSense versions.
 If anyone has any pointers in which repo and how to implement this I would appreciate it a lot.
 Meanwhile I'll be extracting that information from development documentation.